scopen-coop/dolibarr_compose/README.md

         http://0.0.0.0:6081

-Setup the database connection during the installation process, please use mariadb (name of the database container) as database host.
+Setup the database connection during the installation process, please use dolibarr_mariadb (name of the database container) as database host.
 Setup documents folder, during the installation process, to /var/documents